hashanCB/random-meal-generator/README.md

-# Random Meal Generator - #001 of #100Days100Projects
+# Random Meal Generator -
 Welcome to my #100Days100Projects journey!
 This is project #001, where I explore the usage of client and server methods in the latest version of NextJS.
 In this project, I have implemented a Random Meal Generator.

 ## Project Overview